 VPS vs VPN is two completely different concepts.
 Even so, many people confuse these two concepts.
-Perhaps this leads to confusion because the names of these two concepts are pretty similar.
+Perhaps this leads to confusion because these two concepts’ names are similar.
 So what is the difference between VPS vs VPN?
 Let’s learn about this together with app-how-to-use-it.com.

 VPS vs VPN